Erastuskanyatta/working-with-the-database/index.md

 The output should be as this image below;
 ![database](table.png)

-So far, we have created a `database school` and we have also created `tables` inside the school Database via terminal.
+So far, we have created a `database school` and  `tables` inside the school Database via terminal.
 Now, let's view this database school and its tables in the MariaDB.
 When you open the URL: http://localhost/phpmyadmin/  you should have an image like this.

 ![database](database.png)